 No trip to Western Australia is complete without checking out the port city of Fremantle.
 The city is a vibrant hub, with markets, street performers, a lovely waterfront and a great atmosphere.
 In Fremantle, it’s entirely possible to have a great day out without spending a cent.
 Watch the street performers, relax on the grass and enjoy the view at Monument Hill, chill out at Leighton Beach, and visit the Bon Scott statue.
 If you do feel like spending a few dollars, the iconic Little Creatures brewery is a must-visit!

 Photo: Tourism WA

 The beach is the perfect option for a fun and free day out.
 Perth has no shortage of beaches where you can find a lovely patch of sand and spend the day relaxing, but the two standouts are Scarborough and Cottesloe – affectionately called “Cott” by the locals.
 If you’re a surfer, Trigg Beach is the place to be.
 However, it might be a bit too wild for swimmers.
 For something a little different, head to the northern “clothes optional” section of Swanbourne Beach.
 Whichever beach you choose, you’re guaranteed a great time taking in the beauty of Western Australia’s coastline.

 The State Library of Western Australia.
 Credit: Western Australia Government

-A kaleidoscope of food, arts, culture and nightlife, Northbridge is Perth’s coolest area and is just a five-minute walk from the CBD.
-It’s where you’ll find Perth Cultural Centre, comprising the Art Gallery of Western Australia, Western Australian Museum, State Library of Western Australia and much more.
-You can wander aimlessly around Northbridge enjoying the street art and vibe without reaching for your wallet, but if you do, you can enjoy an outstanding array of different cuisines and vibrant and decadent bars.
+A hub of food, arts, culture and nightlife, Northbridge is Perth’s hippest area and is just a five-minute walk from the CBD.
+Here, you’ll find Perth Cultural Centre, which includes the Art Gallery of Western Australia, Western Australian Museum, State Library of Western Australia and more.
+You can wander aimlessly around Northbridge enjoying the street art and atmosphere without spending a cent, but if you do, you can enjoy a wide variety of different cuisines and fun bars.